mukesh51/c1-moviesbuster/README.md

 4. Once the prmoise is fullfilled, react application updates it's state and which triggers a re-render of the component.
 5. Node-APi-Server application provides all the REST interfaces for CRUD operation.
 The react application for now, only show-cases Get and Delete endpoints.
 Other end-points can be accessed via POST-Man client for now.

-### Home page of React App.
+#### Home page of React App.
 The movies are rendered by making a rest call to node-api-server application

 ![Home Page](https://github.com/mukesh51/c1-moviesbuster/blob/master/images/home-page.png)

+### Screenshot of Accessing REST Endpoint can be found [here](https://github.com/mukesh51/c1-node-api-server/blob/master/README.md)